mach3builders/laravel-privatelabel/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/mach3builders/laravel-privatelabel/Check%20&%20fix%20styling?label=code%20style)](https://github.com/mach3builders/laravel-privatelabel/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/mach3builders/laravel-privatelabel.svg?style=flat-square)](https://packagist.org/packages/mach3builders/laravel-privatelabel)

----
-2. Run "./configure-laravel-privatelabel.sh" to run a script that will replace all placeholders throughout all the files
-3. Remove this block of text.
-4. Have fun creating your package.
-5. If you need help creating a package, consider picking up our <a href="https://laravelpackage.training">Laravel Package Training</a> video course.
----

 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.

 ## Support us